 Gnuplot supports a large number of output formats.
 These are selected by choosing an appropriate terminal type, possibly with additional modifying options.
 See set terminal (p.
-211).
+228).

 This document may describe terminal types that are not available to you because they were not configured or installed on your system.
-To see a list of terminals available on a particular gnuplot installation, type 'set terminal' with no modifiers.
+Terminals marked legacy are not built by default in recent gnuplot versions and may not actually work.
+To see a list of terminals available in a particular gnuplot session, type 'set terminal' with no modifiers.